Mini and Toy Aussiedoodle Puppies!

 First send me an email (email@example.com) to inquire on available puppies or upcoming litters.

-We reserve the right to deny sales to any person or organization that we do not feel is the right fit for one of our puppies at any point within the adoption process.
+We reserve the right to deny a sale to any person or organization that we do not feel is the right fit for one of our puppies at any point within the adoption process.
 This decision will be based on the application review, email correspondences, and general interactions with the interested party.

 Adoptions are not final until your remaining balance is paid in full.
 However, if at the time of pick-up, you are not the person you have portrayed yourself to be, we reserve the right to refund your money and refuse to release the puppy.
 Our first concern is the well-being of our puppies.